-The following is a list of possible red flags that may arise during the course of working for the Group and which may raise concerns under various anti-bribery and anti-corruption laws.
+The following is a list of possible red flags that may arise during the course of working for the Group and which may raise concerns under various anti-bribery, anti-corruption and prevention of fraud laws.
 The list is not intended to be exhaustive and is for illustrative purposes only:

-- you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a 'special relationship' with foreign government officials; - a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us;
+- you become aware that a third party engages in, or has been accused of engaging in, improper business practices; - you learn that a third party has a reputation for paying bribes, or requiring that bribes are paid to them, or has a reputation for having a 'special relationship' with foreign government officials; - a third party insists on receiving a commission or fee payment before committing to sign up to a contract with us; - a third party requests that payment is made to a country or location different from where the third party resides or conducts business; - a third party requests an unexpected additional fee or commission to 'facilitate' a service; - a third party requests that a payment is made to 'overlook' potential legal violations; - a third party demands lavish entertainment or gifts before commencing or continuing contractual negotiations; - a third party demands that you provide employment or some other incentive to a friend or relative;

-- a third party requests that payment is made to a country or location different from where the third party resides or conducts business; - a third party requests an unexpected additional fee or commission to 'facilitate'a service; - a third party requests that a payment is made to 'overlook' potential legalviolations; - a third party demands lavish entertainment or gifts before commencing orcontinuing contractual negotiations; - a third party demands that you provide employment or some other incentive to a friend or relative; - you receive an invoice from a third party that appears to be non-standard or customised; - you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided; - a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; or - you are offered an unusually generous gift or offered lavish hospitality by a third party.
+- you receive an invoice from a third party that appears to be non-standard or customised; - you notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided; - a third party requests or requires the use of an agent, intermediary, consultant, distributor or supplier that is not typically used by or known to us; or - you are offered an unusually generous gift or offered lavish hospitality by a third party; - fraud by abuse of position which entails a payroll department diverting pensions contribution to other projects but continuing to record the payments as transfer to the pension fund; - where an overseas laboratory falsifies product test results to benefit a UK customer; and - HR fraud involving right to work checks being falsified.